Evan Mecham: Impeachment and removal

-Acquittal
+Criminal acquittal

 The criminal case against Mecham and his brother went to trial on June 2, 1988.
 Attorneys who analyzed the proceedings later concluded that the Mechams' lawyers' most successful strategy was keeping their clients off the witness stand.
 The jury found that prosecutors failed to prove that the Mechams knowingly erred on their campaign reports, and acquitted the brothers on all six felony charges on June 10.
 1988.